LAWS2223 Criminal Justice Systems

 - Level 2 elective

 - This unit examines the institutions, activities and processes that make up the Australian criminal justice system including police, courts, prosecution and corrections.
-It investigates historical and contemporary issues within their broader political contact and considers the specific impact of various forms of discretionary decisions on classes, ethnic communities and gender.
+It investigates historical and contemporary issues within their broader context.

-- Indicative assessments in this unit are as follows: (1) class particpation; (2) research essay; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) online quizzes; (2) policy document; and (3) examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.